-A risk factor is anything that affects your chance of getting a disease such as cancer.
-Different cancers have different risk factors.
+A risk factor is anything that increases the chances of getting a disease such as cancer.
+Different types of cancer have different risk factors.

-Lifestyle-related risk factors such as body weight, physical activity, diet, and tobacco use play a major role in many adult cancers.
+Lifestyle-related risk factors such as body weight, physical activity, diet, and the use of tobacco and alcohol play a major role in many adult cancers.
 But these factors usually take many years to influence cancer risk, and they are not thought to play much of a role in childhood cancers, including neuroblastomas.

-No environmental factors (such as exposures during the mother’s pregnancy or in early childhood) are known to increase the chance of getting neuroblastoma.
+No environmental factors (such as being exposed to chemicals or radiation during the mother’s pregnancy or in early childhood) are known to increase the chance of getting neuroblastoma.

-Neuroblastoma is most common in very young children, but it is still rare even in this age group.
+Neuroblastoma is most common in infants and very young children.
 It is very rare in people over the age of 10 years.